Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: Proof of Theorem

-\begin{lemma} Let $C\subset B$ be a compact set contained in a trivialized neighborhood of the bundle.
-Consider the leaves lifted continuously over $C$.
-Suppose we have the global product structure at all $b\in C$.
-Then for any compact set $K\subset C\times\R^d$, there is an $M_C>0$ such that
+\begin{lemma} Let $\F_1,\ \F_2$ be a pair of transverse foliations on $\T^d$ with continuous leaves and the local product structure, such that its lift $\tilde\F_i,\ i=1,2$ also has the global product structure on $\R^d$.
+Let $d_1,\ d_2$ denote the distance along a leaf of $\tilde\F_1,\ \tilde\F_2$ between two points in the same leaf, respectively.
+Then for any compact set $K\subset\R^d$, there is a constant $M_K>0$ such that